wangbaamiao/github-showcase-page-ml-group-get-that-bonus/README.md

 Calculate an overall rank for each player based on weighted average rank of those selected performance features.
 * Select 21 players with the highest ranks with filtered positions and substitute players are also selected based on their ranking and age.

-> For detailed R code, please click  [R code: linear and shrikange models](sample-data-clean.ipynb) for linear and shrinkage models, click  [R code: Ensemble models](sample-data-clean.ipynb) for tree-based models.
+> For detailed R code, please click  [R code: linear and shrikange models](sample-data-clean.ipynb) for linear and shrinkage models, click  [R code: Ensemble models](sample-data-clean.ipynb) for tree-based models, click [R code: exploratory data analysis](sample-data-clean.ipynb) for exploratory data analysis.

 ---
 Data limitatoin: